 If you want to visit Goa and leave the world behind whilst taking in the breathtaking views of Goa town and the countryside, start your soaring hot air balloon flight.

-21. Boat to Bat Island
+21. Ride a Boat to Bat Island

-22. Stay up late with Goa’s Best Beach Parties
+22. Stay up Late with Goa's Best Beach Parties

-What Goa trip would be complete without an all-night beach party?
-One of the many fun things to do in Goa, if you’re looking for a weekend activity and have already done the Saturday night market, is a party at a gorgeous beach.
+One of the many fun things to do in Goa, if you're looking for a weekend activity and have already done the Saturday night market, is a party at a gorgeous beach.

-Goa has so many options when it comes to beach hopping for parties.
 If you want a large dance floor and a night of cocktails, here are some of the most popular nightlife beaches: Anjuna Beach, Baga Beach, Calangute Beach, and Palolem Beach.

-Candolim Beach, also known for shopping, hosts India’s biggest electronic music dance festival, the Sunburn Festival.
-Vagator beach has some crowd-pleasing clubs too.
+Candolim Beach, also known for shopping, hosts India's biggest electronic music dance festival, the Sunburn Festival.
+Vagator Beach has some crowd-pleasing clubs too.

 23. Kayak at Sal Backwaters, South Goa

-With all the water sports available, one of the many things to do in Goa is to grab a kayak and set sail!
+With all the water sports available, one of the many things to do in Goa is to grab a kayak and set sail.

 Get carried off in a kayak at Sal Backwaters in south Goa.
 Coast past the lagoons and marshes, surrounded by delicate lily pads and lotus flowers for an afternoon of serenity.

-As part of a tour group, professionals will guide you through the tranquil waters at this south goa hotspot.
+As part of a tour group, professionals will guide you through the tranquil waters at this south Goa hotspot.

 24. Explore the Latin Quarter of Fontainhas

-If one of your favorite things to do in Goa includes exploring quaint, charming little neighborhoods, then make this a stop on your list!
+If one of your favorite things to do in Goa includes exploring quaint, charming little neighborhoods, then make this a stop on your list.

 Stop for great food, stroll the cobblestoned streets, and marvel at the brightly colored houses for a relaxing afternoon of adventure.
 Have your cameras (or iPhones) ready for that picture-perfect moment.

-25. Laze around the Arambol Beach
+25. Laze around Arambol Beach

 Exploring the renowned sandy beaches is one of the many things to do in Goa.